-This trilogy celebrates three key icons of women’s spirituality & explores themes of revelation and ritual as the connecting tissue between different traditions.
+The work forms the second part of ‘The Annunciation Triptych’, a trilogy of works that celebrate three key icons of women’s spirituality & explore themes of revelation and ritual as the connecting tissue between different traditions.
 Sappho’s world of erotic trance and hallucination, Mary’s Visitation by the Angel and Passion Play, Fatimah’s Wedding and Lamentation – these stories are also commentaries on ecological, spiritual and transcultural themes in our times.

 i.
 Still Life with foetus and Angel

 iia.
 Audi, Pontus (Hear, O Sea)

 iib.
 Audi, Tellus (Hear, O Earth)

 iic.
 Audi maris magni limbus (Hear, O great earth-girdle of the ocean)